Seifo321/Digital-Signal-Processing-2/README.md

 Lab1.m : A demo of generating the wiener filter optimum weights and the and the corresponding minimzed mean square error **Jmin** . the file shows how to generate random signal **u(n)** and input it to the wiener filter . the weiener filter tries to match between the input signal **u(n)** and the desired signal **d(n)** by reducing the MSE **Jmin**

-wiener.m : just turned Lab1 into a function to be used in general.
+wiener.m : just a representation of Lab1 as function to be used in general.

 Lab2.m : A demo of generating the wiener filter optimum weights and the and the corresponding minimzed mean square error **Jmin** by ** Gradient descent** algorithm instead of the weienr solution method.

+Gradient.m : just a representation of Lab2 as function to be used in general.